jrpool/jsonresume-theme-a11y/README.md

 #### Left-headed table (`tableLeftHeads`)

 The `data` value is an object with properties `head` (see above) and `table`.
-The `table` value is an array of arrays.
-Each inner array contains at least 2 elements, the first being a string and the others being stringables.
+The `table` value is an array of objects.
+Each inner object has `label` and `data` properties.
+The `label` value is a string.
+The `data` value is an array of stringables.

 The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
-The row headings will be the first elements of the inner arrays, or, if possible, their conversions.

 #### Top-headed table (`tableTopHead`)

 The `data` value is an object with properties `head` (see above) and `table`.
-The `table` value is an array of arrays.
-The first inner array is an array of strings, and any and all subsequent inner arrays are arrays of stringables.
+The `table` value is an object with `label` and `data` properties.
+The `label` value is an array of strings.
+The `data` value is an array of stringables.

 The property will be rendered as a table whose top row contains headings, centered and not bordered.
-The headings will be the elements of the first inner array or, if possible, their conversions.